ROCm/rocmProfileData/raptor/README.md

 ### Variability
-Execution time for the same kernel can vary due to fluctations in clock frequency, dynamimic power management effects, micro-architecture differences, caches and TLB hit rates, or other factors.
-Raptor provides two methods to track variability:
+Execution time for the same kernel can vary due to fluctations in clock frequency, dynamic power management effects, micro-architecture differences, caches and TLB hit rates, or other factors.

-#### Computing Per-Kernel-Seq Variability from `kernelseq_df`
-Variability uses the "kernelseq_df" to group instances of the same kernel.
+Variability is computed for each kernelseq and displayed in the kernelseq_df.
 Kernel sequences can be used to disambiguate kernels which have the same name - this is critical for the variability analysis to work correctly.
-The fastest running instance is used as the "golden" target performance.
+The fastest running instance not marked as an outlier is used as the "golden" target performance.
-The "VarSum" column in the kernelseq_df contains the sum of the deltas from the "golden" target for all kernel instances.
+The "VarSum_ns" column in the kernelseq_df contains the sum of the deltas from the "golden" target for all kernel instances.

 #### Aggregation with `category_df`
-- by_comm : Measure variability between kernels in the special "_COMM" category - these should be communication collectives that include barrier synchronization.
+Aggregation with category_df in Raptor is designed to avoid double-counting when calculating variability.
+There are two approaches for this:

+- Collective Approach: Variability is calculated using only the kernels in the "_Collective" category, which represents operations that are grouped to avoid redundancy.

+- Non-Collective Approach: Variability is calculated using all kernels except those in the "_Collective" category, providing an aggregate of non-collective operations.

+The variability_method parameter to get_category_df() allows users to specify which approach to use:

+- None: No row is added to represent variability.
+Variability time is shown as a column in the Category report.
+- collective: Only the "_Collective" category is aggregated into the _Variability row.
+- non_collective: All categories except "_Collective" are aggregated into the _Variability row.

-This metric assumes that each GPU is assigned an equal amount of work and thus should take the same amount of time.
+Both methods assume that each GPU receives an equal workload, meaning they are expected to complete in the same amount of time.
-TODO - multiple GPUs?

 #### Outlier detection
 Raptor has a built-in mechanism to detect and remove outlier kernel instances using a z-score-based approach.
 The z-score, calculated as `(value - Mean) / StandardDeviation`, measures how far a data point deviates from the mean in terms of standard deviations.
 In a normal distribution, 99.7% of the values have an absolute z-score ≤ 3.